Kratky Method vs NFT: 6 Key Differences

-Hydroponics has become so popular over the past few years that probably everyone will soon forget about the soil.
+Hydroponics has become very popular over the past few years.
 There are a number of different hydroponic systems available and sometimes it can be difficult to determine which is the best to choose.
 Today we will compare the two most popular types of hydroponics.

 NFT has a more complex design